 Working with children, young people & families: a psychoanalytic observational approach (M7 Saturday)

-This course aims to provide professional development to people working with children, young people and families.
-The course focusses on learning how to notice and reflect on the different emotional dynamics that underpin development, and have a significant impact on our work.
-There is a central place in all of the studies in the course for considering the impact of feelings of sameness and difference, and about cultural diversity, within ourselves, in our treatment of each other, and in our relationships at work.
-Successful completion of this course is also a prerequisite for our clinical course in Psychoanalytic child and adolescent psychotherapy (M80).
+This flagship course aims to provide professional development to people working with children, young people and families.
+The focus of the course is on learning how to notice and reflect on the different emotional dynamics, conscious and unconscious, that underpin development, and impact on our work.
+There is a central place in all of the studies in the course for considering the impact of feelings of sameness and difference, and about cultural diversity, within ourselves, in our treatment of each other, and in our professional relationships.
+Successful completion of this course is a prerequisite for our clinical course in Psychoanalytic child and adolescent psychotherapy (M80).

 In this course, you will study: